Frequently Asked Questions

 Why isn’t good data analysis enough to drive decisions?

-Good data analysis alone rarely persuades leaders.
-Executives want to understand why findings matter, what decisions are required, and the risks of inaction.
-Without a compelling narrative, even the most insightful analysis can feel abstract and fail to drive change.
-(Source: Original Webpage)
+Good data analysis alone rarely persuades decision-makers.
+Leaders want to know why findings matter, what decisions are needed, and what risks come from inaction.
+Without a compelling narrative, even the best analysis can feel abstract and fail to inspire action.
+[Source]

 Can you give an example of the story gap in action?